Leisure studies: Education

 Pursuing a degree in leisure studies will give students the opportunity to learn how to incorporate leisure into recreational activities and tourism.
 Students take a wide variety of classes ranging from psychology and social sciences to biology and anatomy.
 Students learn how to improve and foster a healthy life through leisure.

 Leisure activities

 The leisure activities that people who work in leisure studies deal with include a very broad range of activities.
-Most of the activities can be separated into 3 sub-categories: sport and recreation, tourism, and leisure.
+Most of the activities can be separated into 3 sub-categories: sport and recreation, tourism, and general leisure.

 Sport and recreation activities is one of the broadest categories in leisure studies.
 This includes sports, both traditional and non-traditional, and any indoor or outdoor physical activities done for recreational purposes.
 Sport and recreation activities includes, but is not limited to, swimming, running, hiking, weight lifting, playing games and other outdoor recreation.

 Tourism describes the traveling for leisure purposes.
 Destinations include parks and national parks, hikes, and domestic and foreign cities.

-All other activities that are not considered to be a part of sport and recreation or tourism are included general leisure activities.
-This category is quite vast, and includes, but are not limited to, yoga, the arts, nature conservation, and other hobbies.
+General leisure encompasses all other activities that are not part of sport, recreation, or tourism.
+This broad category includes yoga, the arts, nature conservation, and various other hobbies.